1998 Houston Astros season: Performance overview

 The Astros won a club-record 102 games en route to a second successive NL Central division title.
 Five starting pitchers earned double-figures in wins for Houston, including Randy Johnson's effort with the Astros after his acquisition at the July 31 trade deadline.
 The team drew a franchise-record 2.45 million fans in their penultimate season as tenants at the Astrodome, including 10 contests with 50,000 or more.
 Fans would exceed the stadium's attendance record again the following year by over 250,000.

 The sixth consecutive winning season for the Astros, it signaled the fifth consecutive with a finish in either first or second place in the NL Central division—both unprecedented streaks at the time.
 The 1998 season was the third time the Astros won upward of 90 games, having previously achieved this in 1980 (93 wins) and 1986 (96).
 For the first time since 1980 and 1981, (Note: The playoff structure for 1981 season was temporarily modified as result of that year's strike, in which half-season division titles were awarded and a Division Series round was inserted.)
 Houston repeated both as consecutive division title winners, (Note: The Astros competed in the NL West division at the time.) and as playoff entrants.

+Houston launched a franchise-record 166 home runs, surpassing the 138 they had hit in 1993.
+The following year, they also broke this record.